-Serbia mining: Nevsun says Timok Lower Zone is world class28.
-June 2018. / Mining
+Serbia mining: Nevsun says Timok Lower Zone is world class, Mining

 Nevsun Resources Ltd. the target of a takeover proposal by Euro Sun Mining Inc. and Lundin Mining Corp. on Tuesday June 26 announced the initial resource for the Lower Zone deposit at its Timok copper-gold project in Serbia.

 With this news now out in the open, there could be some renewed progress in the current standoff between Nevsun and its would-be suitors Euro Sun and Lundin Mining, Scotiabank said in a research report.
 Nevsun advanced on the news, rising 0.70% or $0.03 to $4.34 on volume of 480,110 in early afternoon trading Tuesday.